oscar-monsalve/electric-machines/synchronous_machine/README.md

 # Exercise 1 (ex1)

-A 480 V, 60 Hz, 4-pole, delta-connected, synchronous generator has a synchronous reactance of 0.1 Ω and an armature resistance of 0.015 Ω.
+A 480 V, 60 Hz, 4-pole, delta-connected, synchronous generator has a synchronous reactance of j0.1 Ω and an armature resistance of 0.015 Ω. Solve the following based on the given data:
     a.
 What is the speed of the generator?
     b.
 If a load is connected in delta drawing 1200 A with fp= 0.8 in lagging, how much field current is required to bring the load voltage to nominal (see the motor magnetization curve).